-Artificial Intelligence for the Natural Disaster Management
+Artificial Intelligence for Natural Disaster Management

 Eng.
 Lorenzo Carnevale, Assistant Professor at UNIME